 - Do the math.
 Try to calculate what your total payment for a discount program will be for a given amount of time.
 You could be responsible for paying a substantial amount up front, in addition to monthly fees and other costs.
 The costs of the program may total more than the savings you anticipate.

 - Arkansas law offers numerous protections for consumers who purchase a health discount plan.
 Among other things, consumers have the right to a full refund within 30 days of purchase.
-The care must also prominently display that the product is not insurance.
+The card must also prominently display that the product is not insurance.

 When it comes to your health care, we’ve got your back, Arkansas.